Abi Summers

 The clipboard

-In the touristy areas, you’ll often see a group of people (usually young women) who have a clipboard.
+In the touristy areas, like around the Louvre or Eiffel Tower, you’ll often see a group of people (usually young women) who have a clipboard.
 They say that they’re collecting donations and often act as if they’re deaf.
-I often see them around the Louvre and around the Eiffel Tower.

 The money that they collect is in fact not going towards and charity they say it is.

 Sometimes, you’ll see people outside metro stations asking for donations for charity or different associations - it’s always very clear what they’re doing when.
-They wear lanyards and branded clothing (t-shirts, vests etc), so it’s easy to tell that they’re legit volunteers.
+They wear lanyards and branded clothing (t-shirts, vests etc), they’re not at all pushy.
+It’s easy to tell that they’re legit volunteers.

 Metro tickets

-If you need to buy a metro ticket, go to the machine, which all have an English option, or buy in on the app (because the Paris metro system now allows digital tickets!).
+If you need to buy a metro ticket, go to the machine, which all have an English option, or buy directly on the bonjour RATP app.

 The Paris transport system does not accept contactless payments when validating a ticket, so you do need to buy a ticket in advance.